Bel Air Staff

 Katie has been working in the mental health field for over 20 years.
 She graduated Magna Cum Laude from Towson University with her Bachelor’s Degree in Psychology in 2003, and graduated from the University of Maryland School of Social Work in 2005 with her Master’s in Social Work, with a specialization in Clinical Mental Health.
 Katie has worked in a variety of settings including inpatient care for teens, Special Education for elementary, middle, and high school students as a Certified School Social Worker for 7 years, and with child and adult survivors of physical and sexual abuse at the Harford County Child Advocacy Center (harfordcac.org/) for several years.
 Katie is certified in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), a leading evidence-based practice in the treatment of trauma for children (tfcbt.org).
 She is also certified in Perinatal Mental Health by Postpartum Support International (postpartum.net).
 Katie is a Board-approved supervisor for LGPCs and LMSWs.

 In her private practice, Katie is passionate about working with new parents who may be struggling in their adjustment to changing roles, feeling disconnected and isolated, suffering with postpartum mood and anxiety disorders, and/or are lacking in understanding and support from their partners or families.
 She is a mom and step-mom who understands the complexities of parenthood and blended families.
 Katie uses a Person-Centered, Strength-Based approach to address these issues so clients may begin to look ahead to positive life changes and find joy in the adjustment.
-She is available for both in-person and telehealth appointments.
+Katie is also enjoying the process of learning and implementing Inference-Based Cognitive Behavioral Therapy (I-CBT) for the treatment of OCD (icbt.online).
+She is available for both in-person (Bel Air & Towson) and telehealth appointments.
 Katie accepts private pay clients, as well as Medicaid, Medicare, United Healthcare, Cigna (Evernorth), Johns Hopkins EHP, and CareFirst Blue Cross Blue Shield insurance plans.